UniExeterRSE/intro-version-control/_episodes/13_local_branches.md

 We're going to add some new content to the cheatsheet, doing this in a new, dedicated branch.
 The content we'll add will be about using branches, so we'll be recording what we learn as we go.
+The material on branches in this episode concerns working with _local_ branches: branches that are created in our local repository, rather than remotely on GitHub.
+The next episode will look at remote branches in more detail.

 ### Creating branches